Setting realistic expectations for weight loss

 However, there is one thing you can do to speed your journey along.
-Instead of trying to diet yourself into a completely different body shape, try something more likely to dramatically re-shape your body given the genetic foundations you’re started with.
+Instead of trying to diet yourself into a completely different body shape, try something more likely to dramatically re-shape your body given the genetic foundation with which you’ve started.
 “What is this magic?” you ask.
-It’s no internet click-bait “secret trick”; it’s resistance training.19
+It’s no internet, click-bait, “secret trick;” it’s resistance training.19

 You can build an upper body to balance out wide hips, if that’s what you inherited.
 You can’t make your legs longer, but you can add curves and definition to the legs you’ve got.
 Strengthening your core — your back and abdominal muscles — will improve your posture.
 Plus, fat with muscle underneath just looks better.